 Since Doberman Pinschers are such a smart breed with a drive to work, they respond very well to obedience training.
 This type of training will give your pup an opportunity to stimulate his active mind, get some exercise, and spend time bonding with his owners.

-During obedience training, every dog should learn five basic commands including “come,” “sit,” “stay,” “heal,” and “down.”
+During obedience training, every dog should learn five basic commands including “come,” “sit,” “stay,” “heel,” and “down.”
 It’s important to never give your Doberman Pinscher a command you cannot reinforce.

 Another highly effective way to train a Doberman Pinscher is reward training.
 Instead of punishing your pet when he misbehaves, you can give him a reward when he obeys a command or goes to the bathroom outside.
 Since he is so intelligent, the Doberman Pinscher works very well with non-aggressive reward-based training and will quickly pick up on the process.
 This will help create a positive connection between doing something good and receiving a treat or toy.